CalebQ42/stupid-backend/README.md

   "token": "jwt token",
   // Only populated if there's some problem with creating the user.
   // username - Username is already taken or invalid.
-  // email - email is (probably) invalid.
+  // email - email is already taken or (probably) invalid.
   // password - Password is invalid.
   "problem": "username"
 }